colmap/colmap/doc/tutorial.rst

 Structure-from-Motion
 ---------------------

-Structure-from-Motion is the process of reconstructing 3D structure from its projections into a series of images.
+Structure-from-Motion (SfM) is the process of reconstructing 3D structure from its projections into a series of images.
 The input is a set of overlapping images of the same object, taken from different viewpoints.
 The output is a 3-D reconstruction of the object, and the reconstructed intrinsic and extrinsic camera parameters of all images.
 Typically, Structure-from-Motion systems divide this process into three stages: